Configuration weights in coupled-cluster theory: Results

 As expected, the CCSD and FCI results are identical (to within convergence thresholds) for the \ce{He} atom, which is evidently a single-reference problem with a reference weight of $99.2\%$, essentially no singles weight, and $0.8\%$ doubles weight.
 Also the \ce{Ne} and \ce{Ar} atoms are clear-cut single-reference problems, with reference weight above $95\%$ and less than $5\%$ doubles weight, in excellent agreement with FCI theory where higher-order excited determinants are negligible.

 The agreement with FCI theory is only slightly worse for the \ce{Be} atom, which has about $9\%$ doubles weight and $91\%$ reference weight.
 The CCSD method predicts that two doubly-excited configurations contribute significantly to $W_2$ in this case, $\ket{1\text{s}^22\text{p}^2}$ with weight $0.044$ ($49.10 \%$ of $W_2$) and $\ket{1\text{s}^22\text{p}3\text{p}}$ with weight $0.035$ ($38.99\%$ of $W_2$), in good agreement with the FCI weights $0.045$ ($49.11\%$ of $W_2$) and $0.036$ ($39.04\%$ of $W_2$), respectively.
-Using the restricted KS (RKS) orbital basis instead of the RHF one leads to a CCSD energy decrease by just $7\,\text{J/mol}$.
+Using the restricted KS (RKS) orbital basis instead of the RHF one leads to a CCSD energy decrease by just $2.7\,\mu\text{E}_\text{h}$ ($7.1\,\text{J/mol}$).
 The reference, singles, and doubles weights are virtually unchanged but the distribution of doubles weight between the $\ket{1\text{s}^22\text{p}^2}$ and $\ket{1\text{s}^22\text{p}3\text{p}}$ configurations is changed to $77\%$ and $16\%$, respectively.

-More validation data can be found in Table \ref{tab:diatomics} for diatomic molecules at different internuclear distances.
+More validation data can be found in Tables \ref{tab:mp2_cc2_ccsd_fci_H2}-\ref{tab:N2_ccsd_qccsd_fci} for diatomic molecules at different internuclear distances.

-The CCSD and FCI weights agree for the \ce{H2} molecule, also at stretched bond lengths, as they should for a two-electron system.
-At $4R_e$, the doubles weight is dominated by the $\ket{\sigma_u^2}$ configuration and is roughly equal to the $\ket{\sigma_g^2}$ reference weight, as expected.
+Table \ref{tab:mp2_cc2_ccsd_fci_H2} shows that the CCSD and FCI weights agree for the \ce{H2} molecule, also at stretched bond lengths, as they should for a two-electron system.
+At $6R_e$, the doubles weight is dominated by the $\ket{\sigma_u^2}$ configuration and is roughly equal to the $\ket{\sigma_g^2}$ reference weight, as expected.
+The MP2 and CC2 weights are excellent approximations at $R_e$ but quickly deteriorate as the bond length is increased.
+This is caused by the diminishing gap between the occupied $\sigma_g$ orbital and the virtual $\sigma_u$ orbital at stretched bond lengths, causing overstimation of the dominant doubles amplitudes by the second-order perturbation treatment.
+This is also reflected in the energy errors, which initially increase with $R$ and subsequently decrease such that the energy eventually falls below the FCI one.
+This is an archetypical failure of perturbation theory.